-In Belbin language, my natural team roles are that of Shaper and Coordinator—roles that tend to drive and lead in the most obvious and conventionally understood ways.
-With natural strengths of Specialist and Team Worker, Jerry is much more detail-oriented and prefers cultivating strong one-on-one relationships.
-He favors harmony over conflict, and was perfectly content to let me take on some of the more contentious aspects of managing the team, while he got to smooth things over afterward and focus on mining his extensive expertise for the benefit of the team.
+In Belbin language, my preferred Team Roles are that of Shaper and Coordinator—roles that tend to drive and lead in the most obvious and conventionally understood ways.
+With natural strengths of Specialist and Teamworker, Jerry is much more detail-oriented and prefers cultivating strong one-on-one relationships.
+He favours harmony over conflict, and was perfectly content to let me take on some of the more contentious aspects of managing the team, while he got to smooth things over afterwards and focus on mining his extensive expertise for the benefit of the team.

 We were both happy and thriving in this dynamic.
 Perhaps it’s a testament to the mutual trust we’d built up over many years, but there was never any sense that I was undermining or challenging his authority as the PM.
-Rather, the whole team and our work flourished, since each member had the opportunity to play precisely to his or her strengths without feeling hamstrung by external expectations or conventional understanding of how things should be structured.
+Rather, the whole team and our work flourished, since each member had the opportunity to play precisely to his or her strengths without feeling hamstrung by external expectations or conventional preconceptions of organisational structure.

-Contrary to popular opinion, true leadership does not always mean being in a strong power role, driving, pushing, and shepherding the flock.
-It means understanding where you sit most comfortably and naturally—your instinctive team roles and strengths—and building a circular table around you, then populating it with people who complement your strengths and embody all the necessary roles on any given team.
+Contrary to popular opinion, true leadership does not always mean being in a strong power role—driving, pushing and shepherding the flock.
+It means understanding where you sit most comfortably and naturally—your Team Role strengths—and building a circular table around you, then populating it with people who complement your strengths and embody all the other roles the team needs.

 Jerry brought a subtle leadership style backed up by deep and thorough expertise to our team.
 He knew he needed someone hard-driving and results-focused sitting to his right—and he let me fill those roles and run with them.
 (You might say he let me be his Sir Lancelot.)
 That was perhaps one of his most inspired instances of leadership on this particular project.

-This is a model I believe in wholeheartedly and that Belbin actively enables.
-At Smartt Strategies, we’ve developed an approach for determining where you sit—identifying the specific team roles where you naturally shine—and for helping you build that table around yourself that you can populate to build the strongest, most effective, results-getting, high-performance team possible.
+This is a model I believe in wholeheartedly, and Belbin actively enables it.
+At Smartt Strategies, we’ve developed an approach for determining where you sit—identifying the specific Team Roles where you naturally shine—and for helping you build that table around yourself that you can populate to build the strongest-performing, most effective team possible.